qlik-oss/core-website/docs/index.md

 ## Libraries

-There are also several open source libraries that are useful when working with Frontira:
+Several open source libraries exist that are useful when working with Frontira:

 | Library | Feature | Source Code |
 | ------- | ------- | ----------- |